-Stirling Highland Games is one of Stirling’s signature annual events offering games visitors a mix of traditional highland games throughout the day.
+Stirling Highland Games is one of the areas signature annual cultural events offering visitors a mix of traditional highland games, food and drink and fun challenges throughout the day.

 A BRIEF HISTORY